Sagiv440/GlobalGameJam2023/README.md

 A link to the Game Page [**Crusader Legacy**](https://globalgamejam.org/2023/games/crusader-legacy-1)

 # Description
-It is a Tower Attack Game where you send the your job as a commander is to get your soldiers through the Enemy fortifications.
+It is a Tower Attack Game where your job as a commander is to get your soldiers through the Enemy fortifications.

 You do that by selecting an army based on the traits and skills that they have inherited from there past relatives.

 # Screen Shots